-Each parent-child conflict gives us an opportunity to either teach our children, or to try to control our children.
+Each sibling conflict gives us an opportunity to either teach our children or to try to control our children.

 When we use discipline parenting strategies we are approaching the conflict as a teachable moment; an opportunity for our children to learn important life skills.
 When our children learn how to resolve conflicts, the joyful result will be a more harmonious family.